“The ultimate symbol of Norman glory”

 Trim Castle’s construction commenced in 1176 by Hugh de Lacy and his son Walter.
 The building took over 30 years.
 King Henry II, in 1172 granted his baron Hugh de Lacy the Liberty of Meath to deter the expansion of the feared Strongbow, the 2nd Earl of Pembroke.
 Strongbow played a significant role in the invasion of Ireland by the Anglo-Normans.
 The King feared that Strongbow might set up his Kingdom in Ireland and wanted to reduce Strongbow’s power by giving Hugh de Lacy Meath and Dublin.

 Hugh de Lacy was not a man of impeccable reputation and was known to be quite a womanizer.
-The King became very concerned years later that Hugh sought to become a king.
+Years later, the King became very concerned that Hugh sought to become a king.
 Hugh took care of the scoundrel for the King when an Irish nobleman took his head off with an ax.

 The Construction